Haley lends Trump team diversity but little diplomatic heft

 "There is a method to the madness," she said, according to the newspaper.
 "I am selling the state the only way I know how."

-The Post and Courier said her trips included trade show visits and economic development meetings, including stops related to BMW and Volvo, two automakers with facilities in South Carolina.
+The Post and Courier said her trips included trade show visits and economic development meetings, including stops related to BMW (BMWG.DE) and Volvo (VOLVb.ST), two automakers with facilities in South Carolina.
 She has visited Germany, Sweden, Britain, Japan, Canada and India, it reported.

 As governor, she has also been embroiled in the thorny issue of nuclear waste amid federal facilities in the state aimed at storing and converting such materials.